3ll3d00d/pyjvcpj/README.md

 # Config

-Run the app and then edit the generated config file (in $HOME/.pyjvcpj/pyjvcpj.yaml)

-make sure to see an IP address to your PJ macros of multiple commands can be defined in config
+Run the app and then edit the generated config file (in $HOME/.pyjvcpj/pyjvcpj.yaml) to add an IP address to your projector in the `pjip` field.

 # API

 Exposes an API over HTTP via